 Where the Pay Gap Is Growing the Fastest

-The largest salary gaps appear in:
+The largest salary gaps show up in:

 - Rural and underserved regions